dbailey7/DetailViewNotRendering/README.md

 # DetailViewNotRendering
-Code repo to show that my detailview page is not displaying when its associated ListView links are clicked.
+Code repo for my code modeled after the Bootcamp advcbv's basic_app to show that my detailview pagea are not displaying when their associated ListView links are clicked.
+What gives?